 8 Useful Tips on How to Host a Crisis Management Town Hall

-1. Measure sentiments and concerns ahead of time
+1. Measure sentiments and concerns beforehand

 What are people saying?
 What are their worries?

 The town hall should not be the first step taken to understand the situation.
-Instead of going into a town hall meeting blind, try sending an online poll or opening up a Q&A in advance.
-Holding smaller breakout sessions could also help give further insights to what concerns need to be addressed.
+Instead of going into a town hall meeting blind, try sending an online poll or opening up a Q&A session in advance.
+Holding smaller breakout sessions could also help give further insights into what concerns need to be addressed.

 2. Ensure all stakeholders are present

-The town hall may not result in all the employees concerns being resolved, but knowing that all relevant stakeholders are present will help employees know that people with decision-making power are hearing them out.
+The town hall may not result in all the employee's concerns being resolved, but knowing that all relevant stakeholders are present will help employees know that people with decision-making power are hearing them out.